 Second, channel-wise surrogate wealth dynamics are introduced that model a virtual portfolio holding either a virtual cash position or the ``stock'' modeled by the channel-wise normalized time series.
-Therefore, a four-dimensional state vector is defined, $z_i(t)=[n_i(t),~c_i(t),~b_i(t),~w_i(t)]$, where $n_i(t)\geq 0$ models the number of shares held at time $t$, $c_i(t)\geq 0$ the cash position, $b_i(t)\in\{-1,1\}$ the binary state indicating full investment in cash or stock, respectively, and finally $w_i(t)\geq 0$ denoting total wealth at time $t$.
+A four-dimensional state vector is defined, $z_i(t)=[n_i(t),~c_i(t),~b_i(t),~w_i(t)]$, with $n_i(t)\geq 0$ the number of shares held at time $t$, $c_i(t)\geq 0$ the cash position, $b_i(t)\in\{-1,1\}$ a binary state indicating full investment in cash or stock, and finally $w_i(t)\geq 0$ denoting total wealth at time $t$.
 In contrast to regular stock trading for our surrogate setup the number of shares, $n_i(t)\geq 0$, is real-valued.
-At $t=0$ the state vector is initialized with $z_i(0)=[0,~\frac{\tilde{x}_i(0)}{1-\epsilon_i},~-1,~\frac{\tilde{x}_i(0)}{1-\epsilon_i}]$, where $\epsilon_i\in[0,1)$ is interpreted as a linear transaction cost level.
-This initialization implies an initial cash position sufficient to buy one share when accounting for transaction cost and is defined this way to avoid adding scaling hyperparameters.
-Then, introducing a control variable, $u_i(t)\in\{-1,1\}$, state transition dynamics are defined as,
+At $t=0$ the state vector is initialized with $z_i(0)=[0,~\frac{\tilde{x}_i(0)}{1-\epsilon_i},~-1,~\frac{\tilde{x}_i(0)}{1-\epsilon_i}]$, where $\epsilon_i\in[0,1)$ is interpreted as a linear transaction cost.
+This initialization implies an initial cash position sufficient to buy one share when accounting for transaction cost and is defined this way to avoid adding new hyperparameters.
+Introducing a control variable, $u_i(t)\in\{-1,1\}$, state transition dynamics are,

 for $z_i(t)\in\{z_i(t)\in\mathbb{R}^4:b_i(t)=-1\}$, and

 for $z_i(t)\in\{z_i(t)\in\mathbb{R}^4:b_i(t)=1\}$.
 Combinedly, \eqref{eq_def_zitp1_a}-\eqref{eq_def_zitp1_b} model all four possible transitions between full cash and full stock investment subject to linear transaction costs.